T H E G R E E N L A K E P A D D L E R

 care to make the joints a very precise fit and to countersink the screw heads

 into the gunwales first, and NOT to overtighten 'm.
-Till now ( four years
+Till now ( five years

 later ) the boat is holding up strong and doesn't creak or flex while